horizontalintegration/CMS-Connect/README.md

-# CMS SFMC Sync
+# CMS Connect

-The CMS SFMC Sync gives you a convenient point-and-click way to move cms content types to Marketing Cloud.
+The CMS Connect gives you a convenient point-and-click way to move cms content types to Marketing Cloud.

 Read [this](https://docs.google.com/presentation/d/1GdpW7RTiCU-lTvp-bhaChILnzGOk4yhpeX11k5FUKT4/edit?usp=sharing) to learn more about the application.
 ----------------

 Follow the instructions below to deploy your own instance of the application:

-## 1. Install and Configure the CMS SFMC Sync Salesforce App
+## 1. Install and Configure the CMS Connect Salesforce App

-1. Install the CMS SFMC Sync Salesforce application first.
-See instructions here: <a href="https://github.com/horizontalintegration/CMS-SFMC-Sync-SF">https://github.com/horizontalintegration/CMS-SFMC-Sync-SF</a>
+1. Install the CMS Connect Salesforce application first.
+See instructions here: <a href="https://github.com/horizontalintegration/CMS-Connect-SF">https://github.com/horizontalintegration/CMS-Connect-SF</a>

 1. In **Setup > Users**, create an integration user that you will use to connect to Salesforce from the Node.js app.
 Select **Salesforce** as the license type and **System Administrator** as the profile.